apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 Timetables
 ==========

-For DAGs with time-based schedules (as opposed to event-driven), the DAGs internal "timetable" drives scheduling.
+For a DAG with a time-based schedule (as opposed to event-driven), the DAG's internal "timetable" drives scheduling.
 The timetable also determines the data interval and the logical date of each run created for the DAG.